 Ideally, every case manager associated with your program should have the same high level of education, extensive experience and advanced training.
 When the case management partner has strict hiring requirements, a structured training framework that leverages tools to educate the injured worker about their injury and comorbidities and a case management culture that focuses on engaging the whole person, you can be confident about achieving consistently better outcomes.

 About Tammy Bradly

 Tammy Bradly is vice president of clinical product development for Coventry Workers’ Comp Services.
-Bradly is a certified case manager with more than 20 years of comprehensive industry experience through service delivery, operations management, and product development.
+Bradly is a certified case manager with more than 25 years of comprehensive industry experience through service delivery, operations management and product development.
 She holds several national certifications, including certified case manager (CCM), certified rehabilitation counselor (CRC) and certified program disability manager (CPDM).
-She is a licensed professional counselor in the state of Alabama.

 This is not a paid placement.